Bibek-Kumar-Dalabehera/lidc-cancer-detection/README.md

-# 🫁 LIDC Cancer Detection
+# 🫁 Lungs Cancer Detection

 Deep Learning model to classify lung nodules as **Benign** or **Malignant** using CT scan patches from the LIDC-IDRI dataset.